USS Remey: Mariana Islands

-Following repairs, Remey completed an escort run to San Francisco and back, then screened Bataan to Majuro.
+Following repairs, Remey completed an escort run for the USS Intrepid (CV-11) to San Francisco and back, then screened Bataan to Majuro.
 There, from 9 to 29 April 1944, she escorted submarines in and out of the area.
 Returning to Pearl Harbor on 4 May, she escorted aircraft carriers on exercises in Hawaiian waters and on the 31st got underway for the Mariana Islands.
 Stopping en route at Kwajalein, she arrived off Saipan on 14 June and with Fire Support Unit I commenced firing on the island.
 Closing to 4000 yd, Remey was straddled by shore battery fire, but her return fire destroyed two of the offending batteries.
 The next morning, while screening Tennessee off Tinian, she destroyed three more guns.
 In the afternoon, she shelled Saipan and throughout that day and the next continued counterbattery fire.
 On 17 June, she provided gunfire support for the troops on Saipan, then on 18 June returned to the battleships and remained with them through the aerial attacks of the Battle of the Philippine Sea.
 On 22 June, she resumed shore bombardment duties and shelled enemy troop concentrations and supply dumps.
 Through June–July, she remained in the area, continuing her support for operations on Saipan and extending it to ground forces fighting on Tinian after 24 July.

 On 8 August, the destroyer got underway for the Marshall Islands, thence steamed to the Solomon Islands where TF 32 rehearsed for the assault on the Palau Islands.
 A month later, she sailed for those islands.
-Arriving on the 15 August, she bombarded Babelthuap, then on the 16–17 August showered her shells on Angaur.
-On the 23 August, she sailed south and on the 27 August anchored in Seeadler Harbor to prepare for the invasion of the Philippines.
+Arriving on 15 August, she bombarded Babelthuap, then on 16–17 August showered her shells on Angaur.
+On 23 August, she sailed south and on 27 August anchored in Seeadler Harbor to prepare for the invasion of the Philippines.